Erik Poppe

 Erik Poppe (born 24 June 1960) is a Norwegian film director, producer and screenwriter.

-Poppe is regarded as one of Scandinavia's most experienced and compelling film directors recognized for his work with actors and multi-pronged narratives.
-His movies are often built around ensemble casts, sharp writing, impressive camera work and an uncanny knack for rhythm and music in the editing.

-He is best known for directing critically acclaimed films including Hawaii, Oslo (2004), A Thousand Times Good Night (2013), The King's Choice (2016) and Utøya: July 22.
+He is best known for directing critically acclaimed films including Hawaii, Oslo (2004), A Thousand Times Good Night (2013), The King's Choice (2016) and Utøya: July 22 (2018).

 Early life and education

 Poppe was born on 24 June 1960 in Oslo to Aase and Per Frølich Poppe, who was a fashion designer in winter sport clothing.
 As a child he grew up in Portugal and Norway.

 He started his career as a photographer for the newspaper Verdens Gang and Reuters, covering domestic news as well as international conflicts.
 Being hospitalized after an assignment in Colombia he decided to prepare leaving journalism and study filmmaking.

 He graduated as a cinematographer at Dramatiska Institutet - University College of Film, Radio, Television and Theatre in Stockholm, Sweden in 1991.
-He have conducted several artistic and directorial research programs between 2001 and 2010.
+He conducted several artistic and directorial research programs between 2001 and 2010.

 In 2015 Poppe concluded a PhD as a research fellow at the Norwegian Artistic Research Programme and as an Associated Professor at HIL, Lillehammer University College/ The Norwegian Film School.
-"The Subjective Objective" is an exploration on how to achieve increased emotionally outcome by the use of a highly personalized and strictly subjectively point of view in conscious narrative film. -Is it possible to achieve a stronger identification, empathy and a greater involvement for the spectator by applying a strict enforcement of the subjective point of view? -A point of view who never allows the filmmaker to show for the spectator more than the film's protagonist are seeing or experiencing at any time.

-The project developed various measures for an increased empathy with the narrative's protagonist and discuss further elements to be considered for a stronger subjectivity.

 The key artistic work made as part of the research was the feature movie A Thousand Times Good Night, a dramatization of his experiences as a conflict photographer in Democratic Republic of the Congo and Afghanistan.

 Career

-Erik Poppe worked as Director of Photography on several features, as well as EGGS (1995) by Bent Hamer.
+Poppe worked as Director of Photography on several features, as well as EGGS (1995) by Bent Hamer.
 He was awarded with the Kodak Award at the Moscow International Film Festival and won the Cinematographer of the year award in Norway.
 By receiving the Kodak Award he announced his end of work as Director of Photography.